Richard Alway

 Richard Alway, is a Canadian educator and a Catholic layman.
-He was the first lay President and Vice-Chancellor of the University of St. Michael's College, a college at the University of Toronto.
+He was the first lay President and Vice-Chancellor of the University of St. Michael's College, a federated university in the University of Toronto.
 He was formerly Praeses (president) of the Pontifical Institute of Mediaeval Studies in Toronto.

 Born in Hamilton, Ontario, he graduated from the University of Toronto summa cum laude in 1962.
 He was a gold medalist in philosophy at St. Michael's College and has two graduate degrees in Modern History from the University of Toronto.

 He was a broadcast commentator on Canada's largest radio station, CFRB, for ten years between 1976 and 1986, and acted as publisher of The Catholic Register, Canada's largest Catholic newspaper for two years at the request of Cardinal Emmett Carter, following the sudden death of Father Sean O'Sullivan.
 Alway was founding Chairman of the Cathedral Council of St. Michael's Cathedral and has taken a leading role in various initiatives to promote further understanding and cooperation between the Roman Catholic and Anglican Churches in Canada.
 At the request of the Anglican and Roman Catholic Archbishops of Toronto he organized and chaired a symposium on inter-Church relations that was attended by over 300 priests from the two church communities.

 As well as being President of the Pontifical Institute of Mediaeval Studies at the University of Toronto, he recently served in the additional capacity of Ministry Supervisor of the Toronto Catholic District School Board (2009–11).
 He is currently Chairman of the C.D.
 Howe Memorial Foundation.
 An active collector of Canadian art he has donated works from his collection to a number of Ontario Galleries.
 Dr. Alway has served on a number of boards of voluntary associations including the Canadian Educational Standards Institute, and currently is a member of the Board and the executive committee of St. Michael's Hospital in Toronto; Vice-chair of the Board and chair of the executive committee of the Canadian Catholic Bioethics Institute and a member of the Board of the Belmont House Foundation in Toronto.